ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 gmail:Client gmailClient = new(gmailConfig);
 ```
-The `sendMessage` function sends an email. `MessageRequest` is an object that contains all the data that is required
+The `sendMessage` remote function sends an email. `MessageRequest` is an object that contains all the data that is required
 to send an email.
 The `userId` represents the authenticated user and can be a Gmail address or ‘me’
 (the currently authenticated user).